samnied/pxt-solartracker/README.md

 # Solar Tracker
-This library allows to operate the Solar Tracker with BBC Micro:bit and MakeCode
+This library allows to operate the Solar Tracker with BBC Micro:bit and MakeCode.

 # Reference
 ## turnVal